nixon-voxell/apu_final_year_project/design_impl.typ

   [Function Macros],
   [
     Velyst expects developers to create functions in the Typst source file and run them within Rust.
-    This is particularly repetitive as users will need to constantly define the function name and arguments.
+    This is particularly repetitive as developers will need to constantly define the function name and arguments.
     Velyst makes this simple by introducing a procedural macro for handling all these on a normal Rust ```rs struct```.
   ],